 The temperatures have dropped and the snow is falling.
 Whether you're battling icy temperatures in Chicago, dry air in Phoenix, or harsh winds in Boston, you need to protect your crown with more than a chic beanie.
 Protective styles like braids, twists & locs are go-to’s for natural curly hair, coils & tight textures.
-But no matter the style, the best thing you can do for your hair strands is to keep them healthy & hydrated.
+But no matter the style, the best thing you can do for your curly hair in winter is to keep it healthy & hydrated.

 "Self-care for hair is the best way to get through the cold weather during these winter months," says hairstylist & PATTERN Pro Roneka Conley.
 "Love your hair.
 Care for it, brush it, moisturize it.
 Do scalp massages, hair masks & steam treatments."

 We asked Conley & fellow PATTERN Pro stylist Jazmin O'Brien to share a few of their nourishing winter hair care tips to better ensure healthy hair during cold weather.

 Q: Is it possible to use too much hair oil in the winter?

 PATTERN team: There is such a thing as too much hair oil any time of year.
 It is always good to pay close attention to your hair’s moisture needs in colder, more brutal weather.
 Balance is key.
 Hair should never be weighed down and it is always a good idea to put the bulk of the oil you apply to your dry scalp.
 Simply allow the heat from your body to melt the oil & distribute it through your naturally curly hair.
 Then, follow up with a light coat from the hair shaft through your ends.

 Q: Who should worry about too much protein in the winter?